eriqande/CohoBroodstock/README.md

 #> # ... with 215 more rows
 ```

-Then plot in a histogram:
+Then plot those values in a histogram:

 ``` r
 ggplot(AOR, aes(x =  rxy, fill = pair_type)) +